-California Senate Bill 901 requires that "Each local publicly owned electric utility and electrical cooperative shall construct, maintain, and operate its electrical lines and equipment in a manner that will minimize the risk of wildfire posed by those electrical lines and equipment."
+California PUC Section 8387 requires in part that "Each local publicly owned electric utility and electrical cooperative shall construct, maintain, and operate its electrical lines and equipment in a manner that will minimize the risk of wildfire posed by those electrical lines and equipment."

-This section establishes the context of this Plan for complying with SB 901.
+This Section establishes the context of this Plan for complying with Section 8387.
 The context focuses on the location and structural characteristics of the COTP physical assets.
 The Project assets include a single 500kV transmission line, three substations, one compensation station, and ten supporting microwave communication sites.
-This section also frames the regulatory context that has been established by the California Public Utilities Commission (CPUC) High Fire Threat Districts (HFTDs) and their importance for prioritizing Plan implementation activities associated with these physical assets.
+This Section also frames the regulatory context that has been established by the California Public Utilities Commission (CPUC) High Fire Threat Districts (HFTDs) and their importance for prioritizing Plan implementation activities associated with these physical assets.